gopal172002/ContactManagement/Readme.md

 # Contact Management Application

 This Contact Management application is built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to manage their contacts by adding, viewing, editing, and deleting contact information.
-The application also includes search and sorting functionality to enhance the user experience.

 ## Features